Albert1Stone/PowerShell-IPTools/Readme.md

 # PowerShell IP Tools

-Diverse PowerShell Skripte als Ersatz für ping, tracert, nslookup etc.
+Some useful IP related PowerShell scripts.
+As a replacement for ping, tracert, nslookup etc.